jdjakub/phd-thesis/ch-background.md

 The Java language\ \parencite{Java} alone does not form a programming system, but it does if we consider it as embedded in an ecosystem of tools.
 A minimalistic delineation would consist of a text editor to write Java code and a command line compiler.
 A more realistic one is Java as embedded in the Eclipse \ac{IDE}\ \parencite{Eclipse}.
 The programming systems view permits us to see whatever there may be beyond the textual code.
 In the case of Eclipse, this includes the debugger, refactoring tools, testing and modelling tools, \ac{GUI} designers, and so on.

 \paragraph{Haskell tools ecosystem.}
 Haskell is another language-focused programming system.
-It is used through the command-line *GHC*  compiler\ \parencite{GHC} and *GHCi* REPL, alongside a text editor that provides features like syntax highlighting and auto-completion.
+It is used through the command-line *GHC*  compiler\ \parencite{GHC} and *GHCi* \ac{REPL}, alongside a text editor that provides features like syntax highlighting and auto-completion.
 Any editor that supports the Language Server Protocol\ \parencite{LSP} will suffice to complete the programming system.

 Haskell is mathematically rooted and relies on mathematical intuition for understanding many of its concepts.
 This background is also reflected in the notations it uses.
 In addition to the concrete language syntax for writing code, the ecosystem also uses an informal mathematical notation for writing about Haskell (\eg{} in academic papers or on the whiteboard).
 This provides an additional tool for manipulating Haskell programs.
 Experiments on paper can provide a kind of rapid feedback that other systems may provide through live programming.